Reasons for a Child Custody Modification

 Since each case and set of circumstances are very different, it is important to meet with an experienced family law attorney to determine if a child custody modification is warranted.

 Is the Current Child Custody Situation Adequate?

 Even if there has been a material and substantial change, if the court believes that the current situation for the child is adequate and in their best interest, they will be hesitant to make changes to the original custody agreement.

 Unless there is proof of circumstances in which the child may be in danger of either physical or emotional harm, most courts prefer the child stays in the current situation for the sake of stability and consistency.

 However, it does not necessarily need to be an extreme scenario in which the child is subject to harm.

-For example, if a parent currently has sole custody of a child, but is planning to move out of the state for a new job, the other parent may petition the court for a modification in custody.
+For example, if a parent currently has sole custody of a child, but is planning to move out of the state for a new job, the other parent may petition the court for a child custody modification.

 The non-custodial parent may cite that the child will be losing the stability of his or her current life, friends, school, and other aspects of his or her living situation.
 In a case such as this, the court may agree that this is a significant change in the quality of the child’s living situation.
 However, this is not always the case.

 Does the Child Have a Say in Who gets Custody?